frgomes/hyena/README.rst

 Targetting Emacs and Vi users
 =============================

-Keyboard layouts like Tex Yoda (and also Miniguru) define arrows in locations convenient for users of Emacs and Vi editors.
+Keyboard layouts like `Tex Yoda`_ define arrows in locations convenient for users of Emacs and Vi editors.

 In addition to that, and in particular of Emacs users, your left hand may become stressed of pushing Ctrl so many times.
 In particular, the left pinky suffers a lot due to such reason.